Kitware/CMake/Help/command/set_property.rst

   to the installation prefix.

 ``TEST``
-  Scope may name zero or more existing tests.
+  Scope is limited to the directory the command is called in.
+It may name zero or more existing tests.
+See also command :command:`set_tests_properties`.
-  See also the :command:`set_tests_properties` command.

   Test property values may be specified using :manual:`generator expressions <cmake-generator-expressions(7)>`